remkohdev/kafka101/Lab01/README.md

 # Setup

-To setup a managed instance of Apache Kafka on IBM Cloud, create an IBM Event Streams service on IBM Cloud.
+For this lab you need a managed instance of Apache Kafka on IBM Cloud.
+We already created an IBM Event Streams Service on IBM Cloud for you.
+An

 IBM Event Streams is a managed service of an Apache Kafka instance on IBM Cloud.
 IBM Event Streams is a high-throughput message bus built on Apache Kafka, supporting all Kafka APIs and optimized for event ingestion and event stream distribution on IBM Cloud.